 Aum Energy has been working in the area of gas-to-methanol and DME since 2014.
 The use of methanol as a pathway to monetise natural gas and to produce clean fuels is under-played in the market today, but as a hydrogen carrier is getting increasing visibility as a transport fuel and chemical intermediary.

-Aum Energy believes that methanol holds strong potential to economically convert small-gas fields into a valuable product in situations where LNG, powergen and pipelines are not viable - typically between 25 and 100 mmscf/day.
-Aum Energy's technology package can work on offshore fields given the design of the reformer package as well as the production of crude methanol, thereby displacing the need for an offshore distillation column.
+Aum Energy believes that methanol holds strong potential to economically convert small-gas fields into a valuable product in situations where LNG, powergen and pipelines are not viable - typically between 25 and 70 mmscf/day.
+Aum Energy's technology package can work on offshore fields given the design of the reformer package as well as the production of crude methanol, thereby reducing infrastructure.

 Separately, Aum Energy has been working with the market-leading Unitel Technologies (Chicago) in market development for DME, an emissions-free replacement for diesel as well as a common blending component for LPG.

 Extending the work done in the energy sector, Aum Energy is increasingly aware that the forecast impact of climate change and population growth includes greater stress on food supply security.
 By bringing established technology from Europe into Asia, Aum Energy seeks to be part of the community of developers that are focused on the sustainable farming of targeted produce, close to the consumer and with a minimal GHG footprint.

 High-margin, high yielding semi-closed greenhouses from Europe have been deployed globally, but not in SE Asia and this represents a material opportunity to raise the efficiency of existing supply chains through a 6-8x increase in yields/hectare, coupled with minimal water and pesticide usage.
 Aum Energy's focus is on farming within Malaysia and in developing the Straits Farms brand for fresh vegetables.